TheArturthur/CoppermindScraper/Cosmere/Waxillium Ladrian.md

 ### Telsin
 He has always had a rather antagonistic relationship with his sister, which was only exacerbated by his discovery that she was in the Set.

-## Quotes
->“*I saw it in his eyes, first.
-That hunger, that fire.
-And then I found it in myself.
-He's a flame, Waxillium is, and fire can be shared.
-When I'm out here, when I'm with him, I burn, Marasi.
-It's wonderful.*”
-\-Steris[90]

->“*The law is there to keep us from ruining everyone else's ability to explore.
-Without law, there's no freedom.
-That's why I am what I am.*”
-\-Wax[67]

->“*I have known you for an entire year now, Lord Waxillium.
-I can accept you for who you are, but I am under no illusions.
-Something will happen at our wedding.
-A villain will burst in, guns firing.
-Or we'll discover explosives in the altar.
-Or Father Bin will inexplicably turn out to be an old enemy and attempt to murder you instead of performing the ceremony.
-It will happen.*”
-\-Steris[51]

->“*You're wrong about me...
-I'm not Harmony's hands.
-I'm His sword.*”
-\-Wax confronts Bleeder[48]

->“*Steris, I think we're all like that.
-Shuffled from place to place by duty, or society, or God Himself.
-It seems like we're just along for the ride, even in our own lives.
-But once in a while, we do face a choice.
-A real one.
-We may not be able to choose what happens to us, or where we'll stop, but we point ourselves in a direction.*”
-\-Wax[11]

->“*I have done something to help.
-I sent you.*”
-\-Harmony speaks to Wax[46]

 ## Trivia
 Brandon originally intended Wax's instinctive ability to create a steel bubble to be a result of him being a [[Savant\|savant]] in the combination of his Allomantic and Feruchemical powers.
 He has since backed up on that, as he realized Wax wasn't showing any savant-like consequences.